 Offal refers to the internal organs and entrails of a butchered animal.
 It’s considered a taboo ingredient in some cultures but in others, it’s a delicacy.
 Examples of offal ingredients include blood, brains, liver, tongue, intestines, and heart.

-Offal is rarely consumed in countries like the US or the UK, but in Spain, it’s used in many traditional dishes like callos (tripe), lengua (tongue), and morcilla (blood sausage).
+Offal is rarely consumed in countries like the US or the UK, but in Spain, it’s used in many traditional Spanish dishes like callos (tripe), lengua (tongue), and morcilla (blood sausage).
 The use of offal was popularized in the 1940s after the Spanish Civil War, but is said to be losing favor with the younger generations of today.

 WHO IS JAVI ESTEVEZ?